FRSOURCE/tiny-carousel/packages/docs/api-reference/plugin-custom-events.md

 # Plugin Custom Events

 This plugin triggers [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) for Tiny Carousel core lifecycle events.
 This allows for the external code to be triggered right when it is necessary.
-Before or after an exact action - for example after the current slide index is changed.
+Before or after an exact action - for example after the tiny carousel got initialized.

 The plugin also extends Tiny Carousel instance with additional methods.
 Read more about it in the [instance methods section](#instance-methods).